Dual representations for systemic risk measures: Abstract

 \section{Abstract}

 The financial crisis showed the importance of measuring, allocating and regulating systemic risk.
-In the recent literature, several systemic risk measures and allocation procedures have been introduced.
-A lot of attention received the systemic risk measures that can be decomposed into an aggregation function and a scalar measure of risk, see \cite{cim, kromer}, for instance.
-In this framework, an aggregation function can model the impact of the system to society, and capital allocations are added after aggregation and can represent bailout costs.
+Recently, the systemic risk measures that can be decomposed into an aggregation function and a scalar measure of risk, received a lot of attention.
+In this framework, capital allocations are added after aggregation and can represent bailout costs.
 More recently, a framework has been introduced, where institutions are supplied with capital allocations before aggregation.
-This yields an interpretation that is particularly useful for regulatory purposes and the prevention of financial crises; see \cite{syst,fouque,samuel}.
+This yields an interpretation that is particularly useful for regulatory purposes.
 In each framework, the set of all feasible capital allocations leads to a multivariate risk measure.
 In this paper, we present dual representations for scalar systemic risk measures as well as for the corresponding multivariate risk measures concerning capital allocations.
 Our results cover both frameworks: aggregating after allocating and allocating after aggregation.
-Economic interpretations of the obtained results are provided.
-It turns out that the representations in both frameworks are closely related.
-As examples, we consider first some basic aggregation mechanisms defined in terms of linear, respectively exponential functions of the profits and losses.
-In the dual representation for the exponential case, the distances of the financial institutions with respect to society are measured in terms of relative entropies.
-Then, we study the aggregation mechanisms of the Eisenberg-Noe network model \cite{eisnoe} without and with central clearing as well as those of the resource allocation and the network flow models.
-The last two examples show the applicability of the obtained results also for systemic risk in areas beyond finance. \\ \ The risk measures $\rho^{\is}$ and $R^{\is}$ are considered \emph{insensitive} as they do not take into account the effect of the additional endowments in the aggregation procedure.
-Thus, they can be interpreted as bailout costs: the costs of making a system acceptable after the random schock $X$ of the system has impacted society.
+As examples, we consider the aggregation mechanisms of the Eisenberg-Noe model as well as those of the resource allocation and network flow models.\\ \ The risk measures $\rho^{\is}$ and $R^{\is}$ are considered \emph{insensitive} as they do not take into account the effect of the additional endowments in the aggregation procedure.
+Thus, they can be interpreted as bailout costs: the costs of making a system acceptable after the random shock $X$ of the system has impacted society.
 In contrast to this, a \emph{sensitive} version is proposed in \cite{syst} (and in \cite{fouque} as scalar functionals) where the aggregation function inputs the augmented wealths of the institutions:

 In analogy to \eqref{scalarsyst} one can consider the smallest overall addition of capital